LoyolaChicagoBooks/scalaworkshop/_sources/20-essentials/essentials.rst.txt

    val res10: Int = 4

 You don't usually not want to use these names to refer to the components of a tuple.
-Using pattern matching, you can extract the components of a tuple and *bind* them to proper names.
+Using *pattern matching*, you can extract the components of a tuple and *bind* them to proper names.
 For example, if your tuple represents an (x, y) pair, you are likely to use a match expression like this: